distributed-cryptography/.github/profile/README.md

 # Distributed Cryptography Labs

-Our purpose is generating tooling and value through R&D and productization of distributed ledger tooling.
+Our purpose is the Research and development of distributed ledgers, and related products, pushing the envelope as necessary in the process.